 Players are responsible to provide the following:

 Soccer Cleats / Athletic Footgear - Practices and Games

 Please Remove All Jewelry, including stud earrings, for player safety and to comply with insurance regulations.

-BE PROMPT and PREPARED for GAMES.
-Arrive well in advance of the start time to allow for proper warm-up and check-in by the referees.
+BE PROMPT and PREPARED FOR GAMES.
+Arrive 20-30 minutes in advance of the start time to allow for proper warm-up and check-in by the referees.
 Be in complete uniform - black shorts, team shirt and socks, and shin guards are a MUST for every player.

 GET INVOLVED.
-The effectiveness of this program is solely dependent on volunteer staff.
-There are many behind-the-scenes responsibilities that require attention.
+The effectiveness of this program is dependent on volunteer staff.
+There are many behind-the-scenes aspects that require attention.
 The roles are many and varied.
-Too often these tasks are accomplished through the efforts of a few people.
-We need your help at many levels, so please make yourself available.
-We cannot meet the needs of the children without community support.
+Too often these tasks are done through the efforts of a few people.
+We will always welcome your help.
+So please volunteer.
+FCAYS cannot deliver this program for our children without community support.

 COACH A TEAM.
 Be a hero to your child and your community.
 There are many learning tools available for the new and experienced parent.
 Clinics, coaching license courses and many reading materials are available to support your commitment to the children.

-Your Child can "make the call"!
-The club is dedicated, at all levels, to providing the club with the best trained referees possible.The Saturday scramble provides an introduction to the referee process and is the initial training ground for those wanting to further their career.
-Children who are not eligible to become a certified referee (those under 12 years of age) are used for the Saturday scramble.
-Children are eligible to take the referee course once they reach the age of 12.
-Once they pass the course they are qualified to referee at the U-9/10 age group and higher.
+The club is dedicated, at all levels, to providing the best trained referees possible.The Saturday U7/8 matches provide an introduction to new referees.
+It is the initial training ground for those wanting to certify to referee higher level matches.
+Children under 12 years of age are not eligible to certify.
+These children may will be introduced to refereeing through the Saturday U7/8 matches with a mentor.
+Children 12 and over may take the referee course over the winter months.
+Once certified, they can referee at the U-9/10 age group and higher.

 Copyright 2015 Fox Chapel Area Youth Soccer, Inc. All Rights Reserved.